Prentiss Lee Faulconer, Jr. (1945-2013) and Diane Ramy Faulconer

 The Prentiss Lee Jr. and Diane Ramy Faulconer Endowment Fund at Marshall University

 The Prentiss Lee Jr. and Diane Ramy Faulconer Endowment Fund has been established at the Marshall University Foundation.
-This fund supports students in the Lewis College of Business who are majoring in finance and accounting, the College of Health Professions for students majoring in nursing and the College of Information Technology and Engineering.
+This fund supports students in the Lewis College of Business who are majoring in finance and accounting, the College of Health Professions for students majoring in nursing and the College of Engineering and Computer Sciences.
 Lee and Diane’s generosity to higher education, particularly at Marshall University, is a testament to their belief in our values and ability to properly educate students into perpetuity.
 Several years ago, Diane made a large five-figure expendable gift to fund these scholarships over the next five years.

 The Faulconer’s established a multi-million dollar trust of which Marshall is a 50% beneficiary.
 The current market value of the trust is huge and could be one of the largest estate gifts ever to be received by the Foundation.
 It should be noted that Diane Faulconer, in Lee’s absence as he now deceased, was honored this past October at the Foundation’s most recent donor recognition dinner for having gained entrance into the Legacy Society for having committed to an irrevocable $5MM estate gift.